adventure in python

 Vocabulary

 Little spoiler alert: Part of the charm of adventure is discovering the vocabulary that the game responds to.
-Part of the frustration is fitting what you want to do into the 1 and 2 word commands required!
+The challenge is fitting what you want to do into the 1 or 2 word constraint!
 The full vocabulary is listed here.
 If you don't mind giving up the enjoyment of discovering the words yourself, look at the list and you will likely find words you never tried.

 Maps